akshat-OwO/syllabusx-client/README.md

 # Features✨
 - Syllabus for Batch 2021 and Onwards: Access up-to-date syllabus information for B.Tech courses starting from the batch of 2021 and beyond.
-- Professor's Recommended Books: Discover the textbooks and reference materials recommended by your professors to excel in your studies.
 - Handwritten Notes: Gain access to high-quality handwritten notes to supplement your learning and understanding of key concepts.
 - Previous Year Questions (PYQs): Prepare effectively by practicing with the previous year's questions to get a feel for the exam patterns and important topics.
 - Practical Files: Access practical files and resources to excel in laboratory sessions and hands-on coursework.